Methanopyrus: Metabolism

 As a methanogen, M. kandleri utilizes hydrogen as an electron source and reduces carbon dioxide from the environment into methane, a process known as methanogenesis.
-M. kandleri is a chemolithoautotrophic, obligate obligate anaerobe, i.e. never uses oxygen as a final electron acceptor and cannot tolerate its presence.
+M. kandleri is a chemolithoautotrophic, obligate anaerobe, i.e. never uses oxygen as a final electron acceptor and cannot tolerate its presence.

 Habitat

 Cultures of M. kandleri have been isolated from various submarine hydrothermal vents from locations in the Gulf of California, Central Indian Ridge, Mid-Atlantic Ridge, and Iceland.
 The species was first discovered on the wall of a black smoker from the Gulf of California at a depth of 2,000 m, at temperatures of 84–110 °C. M. kandleri can survive up to temperatures of 122 °C, although optimal growth has been determined to be at 98 °C. High internal ionic cell concentrations (>1 M) are required for cell growth and activity.
 Due to the extremity of environment that M. kandleri resides in, it is hypothesized that further phylogenetic isolation has occurred due to the exclusivity of the species niche.